 Standard 4X4 Safari Vehicles

 Our standard mode of transport is by road and we use 4×4 Safari vehicles.
 Each Safari vehicle comes with a professionally trained driver/guide with fuel for the whole safari.
-We also have very comfortable super customs which can carry up 6 people with their luggage also have small vehicles like Alphads, Harrier and much more that can carry 4-5 people.
+We also have very comfortable super customs which can carry up 6 people with their luggage, we also have small vehicles like Alphads, Harrier and much more that can carry 4-5 people.

 Feel free to contact us any time and book this 1 Day Kampala City Tour.
 We are here to answer any questions you may have on any of our services/tours, we are just a phone call or few clicks away, send us an email today …we look forward to hearing from you.